jmsclrk/wordball-react/README.md

 Jest - unit tests written for key parts of the game.

 Cypress - whilst integration tests aren't as common when testing games/gameplay, we decided we would attempt to write some tests using jest to challenge ourselves.
-We successfully managed to make jest play rounds of the game.
+We successfully managed to make jest test the gameplay by playing both rounds of the game.